JoseParraA/Calendar/README.md

 ## TODO

-* Create a calendar to display the date related with each event.
+* Create a calendar which display the events on the exact date.

 * Add a google map screen on each place